mkarner07/mkarner07.github.io/_posts_not_published/2025-06-19-Outlive-How-to-Live-Longer-and-Better.md

 ---
 title: "Outlive: How to Live Longer and Better"
 description: "As you might’ve noticed if you’ve read some of my previous posts, I’m big into leadership and productivity literature.
 But now and then, I like to branch out and read something that sits just outside that lane - books that might not be labeled “productivity,” but still have a lot to say about how we live and work.
 Recently, I picked up Outlive by Dr. Peter Attia.
 It is a book that focuses on health, longevity, and how we can shape our future well-being through the choices we make today.
-Now, you might be thinking: What does that have todo with productivity or leadership?
+Now, you might be thinking: What does that have to do with productivity or leadership?
 Check out this article to find out what the connection is."
 date: 2025-06-19
 excerpt_separator: "<!--more-->"
 categories: